otrv4/otrv4/otrv4.md

 In order to serialize and deserialize the point, refer to Appendix A.1 (Encoding) and A.2 (Decoding) in Mike Hamburg's Decaf paper [11].

+### OTR Error Messages

+Any message containing the string "?OTR Error:" is an OTR Error Message.
+The following part of the message should contain human-readable details of the error.

 ### DRE messages and Auth

 A dual-receiver encrypted message is serialized as follows: